shun60s/pytorch-prednet-practice/README.md

 Regarding to [original prednet code](https://github.com/coxlab/prednet) license, please see License_prednet.txt.
 Regarding to [kitti dataset](http://www.cvlibs.net/datasets/kitti/) license, please refer to [Creative Commons Attribution-NonCommercial-ShareAlike 3.0 License](https://creativecommons.org/licenses/by-nc-sa/3.0/).
 Regarding to hickle.py, please see LICENSE_hickle.
-Regarding to hard_sigmoid , please see see LICENSE_torchMoji.
+Regarding to hard_sigmoid , please see LICENSE_torchMoji.
 There is no license description of leido/pytorch-prednet and Kaixhin/lstms.py.
 Some code has benn changed and follow following,